 At the same time, DJI released this new motion controller as well for the DJI FPV drone as an alternative to the traditional two-stick remote.
 This has to be purchased separately, but it promises a more natural and intuitive connection between the pilot and the drone, makes it easy to learn and fly for new pilots to FPV drones.

 Features of the DJI FPV Drone

 The DJI FPV Drone will be a pre-built, ready to fly model.
 It weighs 795g, which is considered quite heavy for DIY FPV drones standard.
 Normally a 5″ DIY FPV drone carrying a GoPro would be around 600g-700g range.

 However it has onboard video recording capability up to 4K 60FPS – much higher than the DJI FPV Air Unit’s 1080 60FPS.
 Not to mention the built-in 1-axis camera gimbal for smooth videos, something you’d only find on a camera drone.

-It doesn’t look like it can be easily repaired either like our DIY FPV drones, as they don’t sell the parts separately.
-This makes every crash expensive and time consuming if we had to contact DJI Repair center every time it breaks, and it costs a lot.
+The DJI FPV drone can’t be repaired like our DIY FPV drones, as they don’t sell the parts separately.
+This makes every crash expensive and time consuming as we have to send our drone to DJI Repair center every time it breaks, and it costs a lot.
 You have to pay to join a care plan, then you have to pay for the replaced parts on top of that.
 Ultimately it could change the way you fly – being extremely careful and not pushing your limit.

 There are front sensors for avoiding obstacles and bottom sensors for precise altitude hold and landing.
 These are very important for its GPS assisted flight mode, but won’t be very useful in acro mode when travelling at 93mph – the claimed maximum speed of the DJI FPV drone.